ShuJing09/Excel_PowerQuery_PowerPivot_Analysis/README.md

 1️⃣ The data shows a moderate positive correlation betwween the number of skills and yearly salary among data professionals, especially in technical roles (Data Engineers). \
 2️⃣ However, seniority and specialization strongly impact the salary, where the skill count alone doesn’t guarantee higher pay.

-## 2. What’s the salary for data jobs in different regions?
+## 2. Yearly Salary of Each Jobs in Different Regions

 ## Pivot Charts